Lviv Centre of Institute for Space Research: Significant scientific achievements and development

-More than ten spatial experiments were carried out with the participation of LC ISR specialists.
+Over ten different spatial experiments were carried out with the participation of LC ISR specialists.
 LC ISR proposed scientific conception of the first national scientific experiment “Variant” (укр. Варіант) on the board of artificial satellite “Sich-1M” with international scientific payload.
-For the first time in the world, the measuring of the direct density of space current in plasma were performed.
+The measuring of the direct density of space current in plasma was performed for the first time here.

-A generalized approach to the recognition of the precursory signals of earthquakes preparation process when structural changes and anomalies occur in the Earth crust was proposed.
+A generalized approach to the recognition of the precursory signals of earthquake preparation process when structural changes and anomalies occur in the Earth's crust was proposed.

-A new physical effect – gamma – magnetic normalization of alloys with high magnetic permeability was discovered and experimentally confirmed.
+A new physical effect – gamma–magnetic normalization of alloys with high magnetic permeability was discovered here and experimentally confirmed.

-A general concept and theoretical basis of the construction of a high-sensitive geophysical system for active electromagnetic logging in wells to study anisotropy of rocks and to detect the near-surface inhomogeneities were created with the aim to develop the new methods of minerals exploration.
+A general concept and theoretical basis of the construction of a high-sensitive geophysical system for active electromagnetic logging in wells to study anisotropy of rocks and to detect the near-surface inhomogeneities were created with the aim to develop new methods of mineral exploration.

 The scientific concept and realization plan of the ground-spatial experiments “Ionosphere” and “Potential” were developed.
 Technical documents substantiating the above experiments were prepared.
-They were included in the National Space Program of Ukraine from 2013-2015.
+They were included in the National Space Program of Ukraine from 2013 to 2015.